 - It is EXTREMELY easy to manage after the creation.

 - If they are planning to have a robust e-commerce business.
 Why?
 Shopify is just more powerful for e-commerce.
-However, most of my clients don’t sell goods online and if they do, it is under ten, so Squarespace covers all of their needs.

 If you have specific questions related to these platforms, drop a comment below or email me at email@example.com and I would be happy to answer your questions.